CZ-NIC/knot-resolver/daemon/README.rst

    Close the cache.

+   .. note:: This may or may not clear the cache, depending on the used backend.
+See :func:`cachectl.clear()`.

 Timers and events
 ^^^^^^^^^^^^^^^^^

 The timer represents exactly the thing described in the examples - it allows you to execute closures after specified time, or event recurrent events.
-Time is always described in miliseconds, but there are convenient variables that you can use - ``sec, minute, hour``.
+Time is always described in milliseconds, but there are convenient variables that you can use - ``sec, minute, hour``.
 For example, ``5 * hour`` represents five hours, or 5*60*60*100 milliseconds.

 .. function:: event.after(time, function)